Lux-AI-Challenge/Lux-Design-S1/README.md

 lux-ai-2021 path/to/botfile path/to/otherbotfile
 ```

 and the match will run with some logging and store error logs and a replay in a new `errorlogs` folder and `replays` folder.
 Logs stored in the errorlogs will include all error output and anything printed to standard error by your agent.
 You can watch the replay stored in the replays folder using our [visualizer](https://2021vis.lux-ai.org/).
+To watch the replay locally, follow instructions here https://github.com/Lux-AI-Challenge/LuxViewer2021/

 For a full list of commands from the CLI, run